2013 Buick Encore Interior

 - "The standard equipment list is impressive and includes power adjustable driver's seat, 7-inch IntelliLink multimedia system (USB, AUX, Bluetooth, XM), cruise control, rearview camera, heated mirrors, and roof rails, among many others." -- Motor Trend

-The Encore has 18.8 cubic feet of cargo space behind the back seat, which expands to 48.4 cubic feet with the second row folded.
+The Encore has 18.8 cubic feet of cargo space behind the second-row seat and 48.4 cubic feet with the second row folded.
 While that’s more cargo space than the Nissan Juke offers, the Encore’s cargo hold is significantly smaller than those found in the Honda CR-V and Toyota RAV4.
 Still, reviewers find the space useful and note that the front passenger seat can also fold flat to accommodate longer items.
 Additionally, one test driver writes that there’s plenty of small-item storage space in the Encore’s cabin.

 - "At the same time, there's plenty of room in the cargo area for a few full-size suitcases, while the front passenger's seat folds flat to make way for items up to eight-feet long." -- Automobile Magazine